HL7/davinci-pr/input/pagecontent/technical.md

 * Remittance Advice Type Hint (optional)

 #### Output
 The copy of the remittance advice is returned in a FHIR Binary resource with the Binary.data element containing the data.
-Whether the remittance is returned as a 835 document or a PDF file, it is gzipped and base64 encoded and returned in the data element.
+Whether the remittance is returned as a 835 document or a PDF file, it is gzipped and returned in the data element.
 The Binary.contentType element is used to indicate whether the returned remittance is a PDF file ('application/pdf+gzip') or an 835 document ('application/txt+gzip').
 The remittance identifier is also returned as an extension on the Binary.data element.